pupilfirst/wd201-scripts/jest/README.md

 > "Jest is a delightful JavaScript Testing Framework with a focus on simplicity."

-Also, it works with Node.js, React, Angular etc. Basically it supports testing popular JavaScript libraries and frameworks.
+Also, it works with Node.js, React, Angular etc. Basically, it supports testing popular JavaScript libraries and frameworks.

 Let's open our project in Visual Studio Code and add `jest` to our project.
 Let's head to the integrated terminal and run the command.